Applications & Forms

 Grading and digging season for permitted projects at Lake Tahoe is from May 1 through October 15.
 Grading projects are confined to drier months to protect Lake Tahoe’s water quality from sources of erosion and sediment that harm water quality.

 Activities that disturb soil are limited seasonally because that’s historically when most of the Tahoe Region’s precipitation occurs.
 Working in dry conditions prevents loose soil and mud from washing away from project sites and into streams and ultimately Lake Tahoe.
 Not all digging requires a permit.
-Homeowners can move up to three cubic yards of soil provided the activity is completed within a 48-hour period, the excavation or grading is not a part of a larger permitted project, and the excavation site is stabilized to prevent erosion.
-Projects that don’t require a permit include:

 • Residential home landscaping and gardening projects